Philodendron Birkin: Master Easy Maintenance Techniques

 1. Well-drained

 This plant is from the family Araceae and does not require a lot of water.
 Arrange potting soil that will be the main component of the soil mix.
-Make sure this soil is not made to retain moisture.
+Make sure this soil does not retain moisture.

-To improve the drainage of soil, you can add two parts of drainage improvers in three parts of potting soil.
+To boost soil drainage, mix two parts of drainage enhancers with three parts of potting soil.
 Drainage improvers can be:

 • Perlite